 KEYWORDS: COVID-19, Ensitrelvir, Household contacts, Index patients, Post-exposure prophylaxis, SARS-CoV-2.

-Introduction

-Despite improved outcomes from vaccination and acquired immunity, coronavirus disease 2019 (COVID-19) continues to impose substantial global burdens, especially on high-risk (HR) populations,1-3 because of rapidly waning immunity4 and emergence of new variants.
+Despite improved outcomes from vaccination and acquired immunity, coronavirus disease 2019 (COVID-19) continues to impose substantial global burdens, especially on high-risk populations,1-3 because of rapidly waning immunity4 and emergence of new variants.

 Households are key sites for severe acute respiratory syndrome coronavirus 2 (SARS‑CoV‑2) transmission, with secondary attack rates (SAR) up to 32%–48% in household contacts (HHCs) during the Omicron era5-8 Nonpharmaceutical interventions (e.g., masking, isolation, ventilation) may lower household transmission risk, but they are incompletely protective and variably utilized.9 Effective strategies to prevent transmission to exposed HHCs are needed, particularly for those at increased risk of complications.

-For influenza, timely post-exposure prophylaxis (PEP) with antivirals such as oral oseltamivir or baloxavir is highly effective in protecting HHCs against illness.10-12 In contrast, previous PEP trials of nirmatrelvir/ritonavir13 and molnupiravir14 did not demonstrate significant protection against COVID-19 in exposed HHCs, leaving an unmet need for a well-tolerated, oral antiviral for PEP.
+For influenza, timely post-exposure prophylaxis (PEP) with antivirals such as oral oseltamivir or baloxavir is effective in protecting HHCs against illness.10-12 In contrast, previous PEP trials of nirmatrelvir/ritonavir13 and molnupiravir14 did not demonstrate significant protection against COVID-19 in exposed HHCs, leaving an unmet need for a well-tolerated, oral antiviral for PEP.

 Ensitrelvir, an oral SARS-CoV-2 3C-like (3CL) protease inhibitor, has potent in vitro activity against SARS-CoV-2 variants including Omicron.15-17 Ensitrelvir is currently approved in Japan for treating mild-to-moderate COVID-19 in patients aged ≥12 years.18 In standard-risk patients with mild-to-moderate COVID-19 or asymptomatic infection, ensitrelvir was associated with significant antiviral efficacy and reductions in acute and respiratory symptoms.19,20 A phase 3 trial (SCORPIO-SR) found approximately 1-day reduction in five COVID-19 symptoms if treatment was initiated within 3 days of symptom onset.21 Adverse effects included mild-to-moderate, reversible, dose-related decreases in high-density lipoprotein (HDL) levels and increases in blood triglycerides.21 In another phase 3 trial (SCORPIO-HR) involving nonhospitalized adults with mild-to-moderate COVID-19, ensitrelvir demonstrated antiviral efficacy but did not significantly reduce the time to symptom resolution.22

-Because of the established safety and antiviral efficacy of ensitrelvir, the current randomized controlled trial (RCT) was conducted to determine whether ensitrelvir would be efficacious as PEP in those exposed to SARS-CoV-2 in a household setting.
+Because of the antiviral efficacy of ensitrelvir, the current randomized controlled trial (RCT) was conducted to determine whether ensitrelvir would be efficacious as PEP in those exposed to SARS-CoV-2 in a household setting.

 Methods